APINetwork/personal-data-module/README.md

 // It's a nice package.
 var async = require( 'async' );

-// Include the engine-data-module library. var EDM = require( 'engine-data-module' );
+// Include the personal-data-module library. var EDM = require( 'personal-data-module' );
 // In a real application, you'd probably want to store the tokens in a database,
 // but in this sample we'll use a simple in-memory datastore. var tokenStore = new EDM.DummyTokenStore();